RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/README.md

 ##Prototype

 We are really exciting about es6 right. we have lot of stunning features like arrows, classes, enhanced object literals,template strings, let + const, iterators + for..of, generators, modules and many more wow feature in es6.Then why do we care about prototype matter even though we have Class feature in es6(atleast future) it purely rely on prototype pattern.
 In other words prototype pattern powered to class mechanism in es6.
-Reason behind this prototype pattern is more powerful than classical inheritance which is coming from static language.
+One of eeason behind this prototype pattern is more powerful than classical inheritance which is coming from static language.

 Let's discuss about why prototype pattern is important in javascript. why do we need to care about prototype?
-Let's forgot about prototype.
+Let's thing about prototype.

 Going to define simple constructor function to hold the point of x,y number to draw line in canvas.

+Let's define Point constructor to hold x and y points to represents position.

+###Constructor Function

 ```
 function Point(x,y){